ondracek-lukas/toptreelib/README.md

 It may be even asymptotically beneficial if splits/joins are not constant-time.

-If you, on the other hand, need the worst-case time guarantees, just call `getRootData` after each operation on all affected trees and all user data to force all delayed splits and joins.
+If you, on the other hand, need the worst-case time guarantees, just call `getExposedData` after each operation on all affected trees and all user data to force all delayed splits and joins.